wp-plugins/recently-edited-content-widget/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to dashboard and see for yourself.

+== Screenshots ==

+1. This dashboard widget shows you content that was edited recently and styles each item by status (draft, publish, etc).
+2. There are several configuration options available.

 == Changelog ==

 = 0.2.13 =